Leo3418/RealMute/README.md

 * Time-limited mute
 * Block and mute(optional) players who send spam messages
 * Block and mute(optional) players if they send any prohibited contents set by administrator
+* Block and mute(optional) players if their message exceeds length limit set by administrator
 * An optional function to disallow muted players to use signs
 * An optional function to block players' private messages alongside chat messages
 * An optional function to block messages from devices **(requires API 2.0.0)** or IPs (for API 1.x) that muted players used